 This is a particularly vexing issue for machine data analytics where the volume, velocity and variability of data is very unpredictable.
 Imagine a denial of service (DDoS) attack or a performance outage where your machine data ingest and analytics requirements will spike quite dramatically.
 A hosted model will cripple the enterprise the most in these situations since the system cannot scale fast enough to support the analytics need.
 And unfortunately, this is the exact moment when you need the analytics solution the most.

-Consistent and Up-to-Date
+Multi-Tenant Software is Consistent and Up-to-Date

 Since there is “one software” in the multi-tenant model, all tenants are always on the latest (and same) version of the software.
 The latest version has all the recent capabilities and fixes, thus enabling faster innovation for customers.
 In the hosted model, the vendor needs to upgrade all instances when making new releases.
 Some of these vendors may be on different versions of software already, and other times, it could take a fair bit of time for the vendor to upgrade all the hosted software to the latest version.